IQSS/dataverse/README.md

 Institutions and organizations can choose to install the Dataverse software for their own use.
 In this case, the institution will be responsible for maintaining the application; installing upgrades, setting up backups and data replication as needed.
-Dataverse 4.0 is in beta and available for all to try out here: [dataverse-demo.iq.harvard.edu] (http://dataverse-demo.iq.harvard.edu/)
+Dataverse 4.0 is now released and used by the Harvard Dataverse: [dataverse.harvard.edu] (http://dataverse.harvard.edu/).
+If you'd like to first test it, you can use our demo site: [dataverse-demo.iq.harvard.edu] (http://dataverse-demo.iq.harvard.edu/).

 For more general information about Dataverse please visit [dataverse.org] (http://dataverse.org).